chiahohsiung/FRE-Training/Exam/readme.md

 haven't finished the css part.
 I will git a new one later.
+Has updated